Skip to content

 Client configuration¤

-There are two (three) different kinds of clients used by Corporate Memory:
+Clients are used to link users and groups managed in Keycloak to Corporate Memory.
+There are two different clients used by Corporate Memory:

-• One client is used by DM/DP/DI to authenticate a user for using the UI (usually named cmem).
+• The first client is used to authenticate a user for using the web interface (usually named cmem).

-• The other client is for using the command line client as a technical user (usually named cmem-service-account).
-Depending on the environment, there might be an other use case when running background schedules, then a third client, also as technical user, might be useful.
+• The other client is used as a technical user with the command line interface (typically named cmem-service-account).
+Depending on the environment, there might be other use cases, when running background schedules, then a third client, also as technical user, might be useful.

 Dialog import cmem client